-UNIV 103 Experiential Program
+UNIV 103 - Experiential Program (1-6 hours)

 This course is designed to allow the student missionary, taskforce worker, or summer colporter to serve in the field and, in combination with UNIV 211, maintain full-time enrollment.
 By this the University recognizes the legitimate educational value of this experience.
 Credit does not apply towards graduation requirements.